 |MAY 1||National candidate reply date|

-To be considered for admission to any Saint Louis University undergraduate program, the applicant must be graduating from an accredited high school or have an acceptable score on the General Education Development (GED) test.
+To be considered for admission to any Saint Louis University undergraduate program, the applicant must be graduating from an accredited high school or have an acceptable HiSET exam score or the General Education Development (GED) test.

 Solid academic performance in college preparatory course work is a primary concern in reviewing a freshman applicant's file.
 College admission test scores (ACT or SAT) are used as an additional indicator of the student's ability to meet the academic rigors of Saint Louis University and are used as qualifiers for certain University scholarship programs.